ankostis/polyvers/README.rst

         .. [#] <https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9
         .. [#] http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/

-    tag scheme
-    version scheme
-        The pattern for version-tags from which current versions are derrived.
-        By default, 2x2 *versioning schemes* are pre-configured, one for :term:`mono-project` and one for :term:`monorepo` repositories,
-        respectively:

-        - `v1.2.3` (and `r1.2.3` applied on :term:`leaf commit`\s)
-        - `project-v1.2.3` (and `project-r1.2.3` for :term:`leaf commit`\s)

     release scheme
     out-of-trunk commit
     leaf commit
     release tag
     r-tag
-    version tag
-    vtag
     v-tag
         Even in single-project repos, sharing code across branches may cause merge-conflicts due to the version-ids :term:`engrave`\d" in the sources.
-        In :term:`monorepo`\s, the versions proliferate, and so does the conflicts.
+        In :term:`poly-project`\s, the versions proliferate, and so does the conflicts.

         Contrary to :ref:`similar-tools`, static version-ids are engraved only in out-of-trunk (leaf) commits, and only when the sub-projects are released.